 Mavic 2 Pro vs. Mavic Pro

 Our goal is to help you decide which is the best drone for you.
-If you’d like to see how the Mavic 2 Pro compares to some other drones like the Mavic Air, Evo, Anafi and Phantom 4 Pro check out the full table at the bottom of the article or you can read the specific articles.
+If you’d like to see how the Mavic 2 Pro compares to some other drones like the Mavic Air, Evo, Anafi and Phantom 4 Pro check out the specific articles.

 Mavic 2 vs Mavic Pro: Camera Comparison